Flamenco guitar: Techniques

+Techniques can be combined, as seen in Paco de Lucía's "Entre Dos Aguas" ("Between Two Waters"), where he combines both the Alzapua and the Golpe techniques.
+These can result in completely original and expressive results.

 Flamenco guitar employs a vast array of percussive and rhythmic techniques that give the music its characteristic feel.
 Often, eighth note triplets are mixed with sixteenth note runs in a single bar.
 Even swung notes are commonly mixed with straight notes, and golpes are employed with the compas of different types of rhythms (i.e. bulerias, soleas, etc.) as is strumming with the strings damped for long passages or single notes.

 More broadly, in terms of general style and ability, one speaks of: